-A new MPH in Epidemiology will be offered with a core curriculum that includes courses in disease surveillance and outbreak investigation, epidemiologic methods, and health survey research.
+The MPH in Epidemiology is offered with a core curriculum that includes courses in disease surveillance and outbreak investigation, epidemiologic methods, and health survey research.
 The emphasis is on skills development that will prepare you for careers in government, healthcare, food production systems, academic research centers, or serve as a base for a PhD.

 Requirements for an MPH in Epidemiology (42 credits)

 Specialization Core Courses (8 credits)

 - PH 750: Epidemiologic Methods 1 (2 credits) - Schedule TBD

 - PH 753: Public Health Surveillance (2 credits) - Thursdays 5pm

 - PH 752: Epidemiologic Methods 2 (2 credits) - Mondays 5pm